 Since starting this petition, the previously stated total closure of the Garden of Remembrance on Health and Safety grounds has been reviewed.

 Other than those in the immediate locality of Biggin Hill, the many other interested parties, including ex-RAF personnel, and relatives worldwide of those commemorated, are in ignorance of these distressing plans!

 My previous advice to visit the Chapel is no longer relevant as the London Borough of Bromley has now CLOSED THE CHAPEL TO VISITORS.
 People arriving from a distance, perhaps even from overseas, will find the gates chained and the site screened from the road.
-Please direct your comments on the closure to the Trust's email address: email@example.com
+Please direct your comments on the closure and the hideous design of the Museum to the Trust's email address: firstname.lastname@example.org